 - Live here but travel a lot

-- Only like to take abandoned litters of puppies or kittens
+- Only like to take abandoned litters of puppies

 - Prefer to take dogs that need socialising and training for adoptability

 - Are willing to take an old dog on long-term foster arrangements